Measurement Classes

 - Parameters:

-max_tags (int) – stop after this number of tags has been dumped.
-Negative values will dump forever
+max_tags – Stop after this number of tags has been dumped.
+Negative values will dump forever.

-channels (list[int]) – list of real or virtual channels which are dumped to the file (when empty or not passed all active channels are dumped)
+channels – List of channels which are dumped to the file (when empty or not passed all active channels are dumped).

 Scope